Waldeck, Kansas: Geography

 Waldeck was located at coordinates 38.4305642, -97.3350299 in the scenic Flint Hills and Great Plains of the state of Kansas.
-It was on the north side of 245th Street between Bison Road and Chisholm Trail Road in Marion County, Kansas.
+It was on the north side of 245th Street between Bison Road and Chisholm Trail Road in Marion County.
 It was bordered between 245th Street on the south side and the railroad on the north side.
-Its platted location was the NW 1/4 of Section 4, Township 19, Range 1.
-A Stock yard was located on the north side of the tracks.
+Its platted location was the northwestern quarter of Section 4, Township 19, Range 1.
+A stockyard was located on the north side of the tracks.